droidbg/FoodPeek/README.md

 This project is licensed under the MIT License.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"/>
-Enjoy fast, seamless food and grocery delivery with Zonion!! 🚀
+Enjoy fast, seamless food and grocery delivery with FoodPeek!! 🚀

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"/>